hanishkvc/prgs-rustland-tester-fuzzerk/README.md

 NOTE: Now a bin buffer can be left has is, or interpreted has a utf8 string or a hex string in a flexible manner.

 NOTE: Now any varaint value can be interpreted-has/converted-into a hex string.

+######## Indexing related

+* !byteele(data_var, index_var_or_value)

+  this allows the byte at the specified index within the data to be retrieved

+  * one could use !be as a shortcut

+* !arrayele(data_var, index_var_or_value)

+  this allows the element at the specified index within the data to be retrieved.
+This allows multibyte encoded utf8 strings to be handled and chars extracted from it, even if the char is a multibyte encoded value.

+  * one could use !ae as a shortcut

 ###### Clean coding (Comments, White spaces)